-- ➤ By 1995, all Maryland counties had implemented enhanced wireline 9-1-1 service with ANI/ALI displayed for each 9-1-1 call. - ➤ The 9-1-1 Surcharge fee was modified to encompass wireless telecommunication services, and the Board was expanded to include a member of the wireless industry.
+- By 1995, all Maryland counties had implemented enhanced wireline 9-1-1 service with ANI/ALI displayed for each 9-1-1 call. - I The 9-1-1 Surcharge fee was modified to encompass wireless telecommunication services, and the Board was expanded to include a member of the wireless industry.

-- ➤ In 2002, Anne Arundel County is selected as the State's test site for providing enhanced wireless service and becomes Wireless Phase I operational (call back number displayed). - ➤ In 2003, the 9-1-1 Surcharge is increased to \$0.25 per bill per month and the County "Additional Fee" is increased from a maximum of \$0.50 per bill per month to \$0.75.
-Board membership increased to 15 by adding representatives from the Maryland Emergency Number Association (MENA), a large county (population greater than 200,000), and a small county (population less than 200,000), while eliminating a public-at-large position. - ➤ By 2004, more than 50 percent of all 9-1-1 calls originated from wireless callers in most Maryland counties. - ➤ By June 2005, all of Maryland's primary PSAPs are Wireless Phase II operational (ANI/ALI with all wireless calls), making Maryland the eighth state in the nation to reach this milestone. - ➤ In response to Homeland Security Core Goals established by the Governor, the Board established "back-up" PSAP criteria in the event that a primary PSAP is not able to fulfill its role due to power outages, telephone system interruptions, building evacuations, or other natural or manmade disasters.
-The Board began providing funding for each county PSAP to have a viable back-up facility to meet Board established standards. - ➤ The Board encourages and funds the utilization of Emergency Dispatch Protocol Systems to provide a standardized means to consistently query and process information from 9-1-1 callers.
-Currently, all Maryland primary PSAPs utilize emergency medical dispatch protocols, while 96% of primary PSAPs use emergency fire and/or police dispatch protocols. - ➤ In 2008, Board membership is increased to 17 members, adding a representative from the Geographical Information Systems (GIS) community, and an additional representative from Emergency Management Services. - ➤ In 2009, Board established a policy to fund remote workstations at Maryland's secondary PSAPs, which receive transferred 9-1-1 calls.
+In 2002, Anne Arundel County was selected as the State's test site for providing enhanced wireless service and became Wireless Phase I operational (call back number displayed).

+- In 2003, the 9-1-1 Surcharge increased to \$0.25 per bill per month and the County "Additional Fee" increased from a maximum of \$0.50 per bill per month to \$0.75.
+Board membership increased to 15 by adding representatives from the Maryland Emergency Number Association (MENA), a large county (population greater than 200,000), and a small county (population less than 200,000), while eliminating a public-at-large position. - By 2004, more than 50% of all 9-1-1 calls originated from wireless callers in most Maryland counties. - By June 2005, all of Maryland's primary PSAPs were Wireless Phase II operational (ANI/ALI with all wireless calls), making Maryland the eighth state in the nation to reach this milestone5. - In response to Homeland Security Core Goals established by the Governor, the Board established "back-up" PSAP criteria in the event that a primary PSAP is not able to fulfill its role due to power outages, telephone system interruptions, building evacuations, or other natural or manmade disasters.
+The Board began providing funding for each county PSAP to have a viable back-up facility to meet Board established standards. - The Board encourages and funds the utilization of Emergency Dispatch Protocol Systems to provide a standardized means to consistently query and process information from 9-1-1 callers.
+Currently, all Maryland primary PSAPs utilize emergency medical dispatch protocols, while 96% of primary PSAPs use emergency fire and/or police dispatch protocols. - In 2008, Board membership increased to 17 members, adding a representative from the GIS community, and an additional representative from EMS. - In 2009, the Board established a policy to fund remote workstations at Maryland's secondary PSAPs, which receive transferred 9-1-1 calls.
 The Frederick City Police Department completed the first installation utilizing the Frederick County PSAP phone equipment and IP connectivity between the two facilities.
-Through this effort, the Board intends to advance the dissemination of enhanced 9-1-1 data to secondary PSAPs.
+Through this effort, the Board intends to advance the dissemination of enhanced 9-1-1 data to secondary PSAPs. - In 2009, the Harford County PSAP became the first PSAP in the nation to be recognized by the International Academies of Emergency Dispatch (IAED) as an accredited "Center of Excellence" in all protocol disciplines (police, fire, and medical).

-&lt;sup>5 Source: The National Emergency Number Association (NENA).
+5 Source: The National Emergency Number Association (NENA).